 The Holman Christian Standard Bible stream

 At the time the TNIV was released, Lifeway Christian Resources was completing their own new bible version, the Holman Christian Standard Bible (HCSB), the New Testament appearing on the market in 1999 and the complete bible in 2004; and yet another stream arises.
 A second edition appeared in 2010 in which the name “Yahweh” replaced “LORD” in another 495 instances (the earlier edition replaced it in 78 instances).
-The original translator, Arthur Farstad, editor of the New King James Version, intended to use his new Majority Greek Text as the basis for a new translation of the bible.
-However, being compiled from only a few manuscripts, it can hardly be regarded as a “Majority” text.
+The original translation editor of the HCSB, Arthur Farstad, editor of the New King James Version, intended to use his new so-called Majority Greek Text as the basis for a new translation of the bible; however, being compiled from only a few manuscripts, and largely Alexandrian, it can hardly be regarded as a “Majority” text.
 But Farstad died early in the work and Holman Christian Publishers assembled a team of 100 international scholars and proof-readers from across all denominations to continue what he had begun.
-This team rejected the Greek “Majority” text which Farstad intended and chose to use instead the abovementioned Critical Texts, UBS and NA.
+This team rejected the Greek “Majority” text which Farstad intended and chose to use instead the abovementioned critical Texts, UBS and NA.
 The HCSB was revised and updated again in 2017 and renamed Christian Standard Bible (CSB), and all of the instances where “Yahweh” replaced “LORD” were reversed and the traditional readings retained.
 From:

 The Fascinating but Shameful Story Behind the Scenes